There’s one best practice for marketing to software developers. It’s to “Not market to software developers.”

 It’s important to note that software developers are very technical individuals and have conversations on social media.
 They don’t like when brands interrupt the conversation with marketing material.
 Therefore, you must create content that delivers value if you are a brand and marketing content for software developers.
 This means utility or technical documentation that helps this audience solve a particular problem.

-Influencer marketing and employee advocacy are just two best practices to market to software developers.
+Influencer marketing and employee advocacy are two best market practices to software developers.
 However, considering several other things as part of a B2B social media marketing strategy could be practical.

 Several platforms provide this level of detail when analyzing audiences.
-You should consider making similar investments into technology if you are marketing software development.
+You should consider investing in similar technology investments if you are marketing software development.

 It would help if you were innovative and strategic when marketing to software developers.
 It requires strategy alignment, stellar execution, and a solid measurement approach.
 I hope you enjoyed this content.
 I do my best to create actionable content and provide value to your work.